christianarigby/christianarigby.github.io/index.md

 <h1 class="post-title">Putting People First</h1>

-Join us to create a Howard County that's working for everyone.
+Join us to create a Howard County that works for everyone.

 <a href="{{ site.donate_url }}" class="button">Donate Now</a>